 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child-centred.
-This means that they should consider, at all times, what is in the best interests of the child (KCSIE Sept 2020)
+In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centered.
+This means that they should consider, at all times, what is in the best interests of the child (KCSIE Sept 2023)

 Our Trust fully recognises the contribution it can make to protect children and support pupils in the Trust.
 The pupils' welfare and safety is of paramount importance.
 The aim of the policy is to safeguard and promote our pupils' welfare, safety and health by fostering an honest, open, caring and supportive climate.

-Staff in our Trust are made aware that Safeguarding issues "COULD and DO

-HAPPEN HERE" and they are trained to understand what possible indicators for abuse and neglect may look like.
-They will always act in the best interests of the child and will have a conversation with the DSL or a Deputy DSL when a concern arises.
+The Trust operates a child centered and coordinated approach to safeguarding and staff in our Trust are made aware that Safeguarding issues "COULD and DO HAPPEN HERE".
+They are trained to understand what possible indicators for abuse and neglect may look like and will always act in the best interests of the child and will have a conversation with the DSL or a Deputy DSL when a concern arises.
 In line with statutory requirements, staff understand the difference between a safeguarding concern and one involving "immediate danger" or "at risk of significant harm".
 Staff also know their responsibility is always to record concerns.
-(Details of the Academy's process for this can be found in Appendix B).
-They are also clear on their responsibility to contact the MASH directly should the need ever arise.